Epidemiology & Biostatistics

-The Epidemiology and Nutrition Division at the Regional Medical Research Centre (RMRC) for the North Eastern (NE) region is a cornerstone of public health research, addressing the unique health challenges of this diverse and geographically distinct area.
+The Epidemiology and Nutrition Division at the National Institute of Health Research (NIHR) for the North Eastern (NE) region is a cornerstone of public health research, addressing the unique health challenges of this diverse and geographically distinct area.
 This division is dedicated to understanding and improving the health of communities across the NE region through cutting-edge research and strategic interventions.

 Impact and importance